juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 HDMI is limited to 50fps at 3440x1440 </br>
 works ok. </br>

-is possible to lower resolution and increase frames, </br>
+is possible to lower resolution & increase frame rate, </br>
 Hiher resolution does Not require Anti-aliasing, </br>
 Anti-Aliasing consumes more GPU. </br>
 Higher resolution looks better, 50fps is enough. </br>